 - Scarring of heart tissue- this can occur after a heart attack

-- Recreational drug use- (all ages) can occur to healthy individuals with use of certain drugs
+- Recreational drug use- (all ages) can occur to healthy individuals with the use of certain drugs

 Written by Blaire Czarniecki